Devanshchowdhury2212/Ipl-EDA-Pyspark-/README.md

 Queries made for Data Analysis

-#### A. ind the top 3 venues which hosted the most number of eliminator matches?
+#### A. Find the top 3 venues which hosted the most number of eliminator matches?

 #### B. Return most number of catches taken by a player in IPL history?